phantomciso/phantomciso.github.io/_posts/2023-08-04-The-OOO-Leak.md

 ---
 layout: post
-title:  "Information Leakage Through OOO: Out-Of-Office Auto Responder"
+title:  "The OOO Leak"
 author: mishaal
 categories: [ technical, security, policy ]
 tag: [ email ]
 image: assets/post-images/leak.jpg
 ---

-You may have gotten the following messages from business contacts several times in your professional career when emailing them.
-See if you can spot any information leakage:
+You may have gotten the following Out Of Office (OOO) messages from business contacts several times in your professional career after emailing them.
+See if you can spot any information leakage in the following examples:

-`"I will be out of office from June 20 to 30.
+1. `"I will be out of office from June 20 to 30.
 I will not have access to emails or phone service.
 Please reach out to Mark at 123-456-789 for urgent matters."`

-`"....for urgent matters, please contact me at my mobile number (123) 456-789"`
+2. `"....for urgent matters, please contact me at my mobile number (123) 456-789"`

-`"I will be outside the US on business at This Expo from 22-25 Oct.
+3. `"I will be outside the US on business at This Expo from 22-25 Oct.
 For urgent matters, please contact jane.doe@email.com"`

 Let's look at it from a hacker's perspective.
 A hacker can receive these emails as a result of their phishing campaigns to hundreds of harvested email addresses.
 They can now use these additional details for a more targeted attack.
 They can potentially: